buf0rd/Honeypot-Catches/README.md

-# Botnet-catches
-Eh more like honeypot catches but wtf.
-I named it wrong to ef it.
+# CAtches from various honeypots I have running